What is SLA Uptime?

 SLA (Service Level Agreement) uptime is a contractual promise about how available a service will be.
 It's expressed as a percentage of total time.
 For example, 99.9% uptime means the service is expected to be available 99.9% of the time, allowing for 0.1% downtime.

-The remaining percentage (100% - uptime%) is your error budget — the maximum amount of downtime you can have before breaching your SLA.
+The remaining percentage (100% - uptime%) is your error budget.
+The maximum amount of downtime you can have before breaching your SLA.

 The "Nines" Explained